OUR MISSION STATEMENT

 Pupil Premium Strategy Statement

-Please follow this link to view the Pupil Premium Strategy Statement for 2019-2022 which also contains the review of this years expenditure and its impact.
+Please follow this link to view the Pupil Premium Strategy Statement for 2021-2024.

 Other data is available on request for example three year averages.
 Because of the small size of the FSM cohort attainment and progress percentages can vary substantially if a small number of FSM students have other issues for example linked to attendance or Special Needs.
 It is therefore important for us to not only work on the classroom experience for these students but also give consideration to how we raise aspirations and expectations through working with parents, raising attendance, involvement of outside agencies / community groups etc.